1991/1591 - The Visit of a Queen

 So on down North Street we went, stopping and starting, sometimes to order, sometimes from inspiration; then came the Causeway, and here in the open the rain began to drench us, quickening our pace.
 I fell behind but was kept going by the thought of the Shire horses bringing up the rear.
 By the time we reached the polo ground, the rain was bucketing down and although we were not disheartened we were very wet, and glad to be able to get away.
 Trailing back past the loudspeakers we could hear the Honourable Michael Pearson welcoming what was left of the Procession and formally opening the Celebrations: “Good morning, ladies and gentlemen, May I welcome you to this the celebration of the 300th anniversary of Queen Elizabeth’s visit to Midhurst in 1591 . . . .”

 Note: The Midhurst Society played a leading role in organizing the celebrations in 1991, and the above extracts and photos are taken from The Midhurst Magazine, Vol 4, No. 2, Winter 1991

-More photos can be found here (one from our publication Midhurst in Living Memory; four supplied by David Johnston
+More information can be found here (including a photo from our publication Midhurst in Living Memory); and more photos have been loaned by Angie Landsberger

 And a video of the day can be found on YouTube